iakshayy1/SimpleSiamWebApp/README.md

 ### What is this repository for? ###

-* Quick summary
-	This project is an online food ordering system for Simply Siam Restaurant.
+* An online food ordering system for Simply Siam Restaurant.
 * Version
 * [Learn Markdown](https://bitbucket.org/tutorials/markdowndemo)